Buy vs Rent vs Lease a Forklift

 When to Buy

-Buying makes financial sense when you'll use the forklift every day for at least 3 years.
-At 2,000+ hours per year, the break-even on a new unit vs. renting arrives in 12–24 months.
-You own the asset, control maintenance timing, and avoid monthly payments once it's paid off.
+Buying makes financial sense when you'll run the forklift every day for three years or more.
+At 2,000+ hours per year, the break-even on a new unit vs. renting arrives in 12–24 months on most standard counterbalance models.
+After that, you own an asset with trade-in value.

 When to Rent

-Renting is the right call for seasonal spikes, project work, breakdown coverage, or when you need a class you don't own.
-Rental agreements include maintenance — removing the risk of unexpected repair costs on your income statement.
+Renting is right for seasonal spikes, project work, breakdown coverage, or when you need a class you don't own.
+The key advantage isn't just flexibility — it's that the maintenance risk transfers to the rental company.
+If the machine breaks down at 3 AM, you call them.
+Unexpected repair costs don't show up on your income statement.

 When to Lease